emilyrutledge/complex_naturalistic_stim/README.md

 ## the necessary shift towards naturalistic stimulus

 All these issues have prompted the research industry to shift towards the use of naturalistic models and stimulus.
 Originally, naturalistic models were introduced to validate results derived from pre-existing tightly controlled experiments.
 However, they are now beginning to dominate tightly controlled experiments in terms of applicability to the real world.
 This is because real-world ecological variables are multidimensional, nonlinear, and different aspects can interact in multiple ways.

+## the Lin Brain lab and its research using naturalistic stimulus

+## the Lin Brain lab and its future directions